 The Dynamic Environment: Splitting and Merging

-We capture overlapping zones and manually merge post-capture to create a single, unified walkthrough.
-Furthermore, these massive, data-heavy models occupy significant hosting weight, with large segments consuming up to 5 individual spaces on an enterprise Matterport hosting plan.
+We capture overlapping zones and manually merge them post-capture to create a single, unified walkthrough.
+Furthermore, these massive, data-heavy models occupy significant hosting weight, with large segments consuming up to 5 individual spaces on an enterprise hosting plan.

 The Reality of Post-Production: Weeks, Not Days